aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 0921 PSL blasts R50m Safa-OUTsurance sponsorship deal

+Premier Soccer League (PSL) chairperson Irvin Khoza says the soccer body intends to take legal action against the recently announced partnership between the South Arican Football Association (Safa) and OUTsurance.

+Khoza told journalists that the partnership with OUTsurance is in conflict with the rights of Nedbank and Absa who sponsor the league - a claim Safa labelled “absurd and nonsensical” in a statement.

 - 0919 China to penalize $60 billion of U.S. imports in tit-for-tat move

 WASHINGTON/BEIJING (Reuters) - China and the United States plunged deeper into a trade war on Tuesday after Beijing added $60 billion of U.S. products to its import tariff list in retaliation for President Donald Trump’s planned levies on $200 billion worth of Chinese goods.